-6. Response
+Response

 Public safety response is based upon the five response levels previously described.
-No response will be made if the facility reports that the release is non-reportable and is within the facility's property line, and they have sufficient in-house resources, and poses NO threat to public safety.
+No response will be made if the facility reports that the release is non-reportable and is within the facility's property line, and they have sufficient in-house resources and pose NO threat to public safety.

-7. Mitigation
+Mitigation

-On-site basic hazardous materials mitigation activities and planning are the responsibility of the facility in accordance with federal, state and local requirements and regulations to conduct these activities.
+On-site basic hazardous materials mitigation activities and planning are the responsibility of the facility in accordance with federal, state, and local requirements and regulations to conduct these activities.

-8. Incident Management
+Incident Management

-Homeland Security Presidential Directive - 5 (HSPD-5) and 29 CFR 1910.120 requires the use of the Incident Command/Management System for all emergency response organizations.
+Homeland Security Presidential Directive - 5 (HSPD-5) and 29 CFR 1910.120 require the use of the Incident Command/Management System for all emergency response organizations.

-9. Remediation/Clean up
+Remediation/Clean up

-Remediation work must be performed by qualified individuals with oversight by either the IC/UC and/or the Salt Lake County Health Department, in accordance with applicable local, county, state and federal laws, federal regulations, rules, and ordinances.
-The current state, county or locally adopted rules or standards which may include the International Fire Code (IFC), and the Utah Code Annotated (UCA) 19-6-301 to 19-6-326 state that site remediation shall be performed by the responsible party, or, if they are unwilling or unable to, by the property owner.
-In the event that the responsible party or property owner is either unable or unwilling to remediate the contamination, the jurisdictional agency may contract for the activity and pursue legal remedy.
+Remediation work must be performed by qualified individuals with oversight by State and County Health Departments, and the IC/UC, in accordance with applicable local, county, state, and federal laws, federal regulations, rules, and ordinances.
+The current state, county, or locally adopted rules or standards which may include the International Fire Code (IFC), and the Utah Code Annotated (UCA) 19-6-301 to 19-6-326 state that site remediation shall be performed by the responsible party, or if they are unwilling or unable to, by the property owner.
+If the responsible party or property owner is either unable or unwilling to remediate the contamination, the jurisdictional agency may contract for the activity and pursue a legal remedy.

-10. Safe for Public Entry
+Safe for Public Entry

-The Responsible party and/or property owner shall clean up hazardous materials incidents and certify to the health department that the site is safe for human occupancy.
+The Responsible party and/or property owner shall clean up hazardous materials incidents and certify to the Health Department that the site is safe for human occupancy.

-11. On-Site Response Plan
+On-Site Response Plan

 In accordance with SARA Title III, each facility with Extremely Hazardous Substances (EHS) is required to designate a Facility Emergency Coordinator (FEC).
-The FEC is responsible to insure facility compliance with this plan and all local, state and federal regulations.
+The FEC is responsible for ensuring facility compliance with this plan and all local, state and federal regulations.